Free! The Miller and his Marigold

 The Story

-I didn’t go to New Hall Mill looking for romance.
+I didn't go to New Hall watermill looking for love.

 The Background

-This story is set in 1795 and ends in 1798.
-Although this is a fictional tale, the story is inspired by real events and locations.
+This Miller's Tale is set in 1795 and ends in 1798.
+Although this is a fictional story, it is inspired by real events and locations.
 Central to these is New Hall Mill, a working watermill near Sutton Coldfield, where William Twamley was the leaseholder during the Regency period.